Click on a link to be taken to the entry below.

 The Director of Learning Support is charged with the administration and oversight of the Learning Support Program.
 Academic deans work with the Director in making decisions regarding courses, advisement, and other program elements.

-Because withdrawal from Learning Support courses delays completion of the student’s intended program of study, withdrawal is discouraged except in serious circumstances such as death in the family, accident or long-term illness.
+Because withdrawal from learning support courses delays completion of the student’s intended program of study, withdrawal is discouraged except in serious circumstances such as death in the family, accident or long-term illness.
+Students must seek approval to withdraw from co-requisite learning support and college-level courses.

 Other Academic Services